MatiwosKebede/afalgugn/system-archecture.md

 - Color-code layers: Client (blue), Backend (green), Database (orange), External Services (purple), Monitoring (gray).
 - Include labels for protocols (HTTPS, WebSocket, SQL).

-This diagram can be created in Draw.io or Lucidchart by following the textual layout.
+This diagram can be created in DBDisagram or Lucidchart by following the textual layout.

----

 ## 5. Database Integration
 The database schema is defined in the Database Design Document (Version 1.0).
 Integration uses Sequelize ORM for: